 Indian Memorial.
 This was a historic event in California, an unprecedented example of commemorating the native

-people who built the mission.
+people who built the mission system.
 The names of those

 memorialized were gathered from mission records and